seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Wherefore eyest him so?

 **IMOGEN**
-I’ll tell you, sir, in private, if you please
+I'll tell you, sir, in private, if you please
 To give me hearing.

 **CYMBELINE**
 Ay, with all my heart,
 And lend my best attention.
-What’s thy name?
+What's thy name?

 **IMOGEN**
 Fidele, sir.

 **CYMBELINE**
-Thou’rt my good youth, my page;
+Thou'rt my good youth, my page;
-I’ll be thy master: walk with me; speak freely.
+I'll be thy master: walk with me; speak freely.

 *CYMBELINE and IMOGEN converse apart*